-Michael Ebert was elected Mayor of Canal Winchester in November 2007 and assumed office in January 2008.
+Michael Ebert was elected Mayor of Canal Winchester in November 2007 and first assumed office in January 2008.
+He was re-elected in 2011, 2015, and 2019.
 Mayor Ebert is the chief executive, administrative and law enforcement officer for the City of Canal Winchester where he is responsible for the administration of all municipal affairs.

 Mayor Ebert resides in Canal Winchester with his wife Carolyn.
 They have 3 grown children and are grandparents of 8.